I Was Hit by a Car: Pedestrian Accidents 101

 Pedestrian accidents most commonly occur in urban locations and can leave rippling consequences for pedestrians and drivers alike.

-There were over 6,205 pedestrian deaths in 2019 alone, which accounts for roughly 17% of all motor vehicle fatalities in the United States according to the U.S. Department of Transportation’s Fatality Analysis Reporting System.
+There were over 7,522 pedestrian deaths in one recent year, which accounts for roughly 18% of all motor vehicle fatalities in the United States, according to the U.S. Department of Transportation’s Fatality Analysis Reporting System.

 If you’re involved in a pedestrian car accident, you need to know your rights.